Tail behaviour of stationary densities for one-dimensional random diffeomorphisms: Tails of stationary distributions

-GOM thanks CONAHCYT (formerly CONACYT) and the Department of Mathematics of Imperial College London for a PhD scholarship.
+G.O.-M. thanks CONAHCYT (formerly CONACYT) and the Department of Mathematics of Imperial College London for a PhD scholarship.
 This paper builds on Chapter~3 of the PhD thesis~\cite{Olicon21}.
-GOM also thanks the Deutsche Forschungsgemeinschaft (DFG) for support through the CRC 1114 (Project A02) and Germany’s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+GOM also thanks the Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 ``Scaling Cascades in Complex Systems'', Project Number 235221301, Project A02 ``Multiscale data and asymptotic model assimilation for atmospheric flows '', and through Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ EXC-2046/1, project 390685689, subproject AA1-8.

+J.S.W.L. and M.R. are grateful for support by the EPSRC research grants EP/W009455/1 and EP/Y020669/1.
 JSWL gratefully acknowledges support from the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1), and thanks IRCN (Tokyo) and GUST (Kuwait) for their research support.
-JSWL and MR are grateful for support by the EPSRC research grants EP/W009455/1 and EP/Y020669/1.
-The authors would like to thank Dmitry Turaev, Sebastian van Strien, Ale Jan Homburg, Andrew Clarke, and Maximilian Engel for fruitful and insightful discussions during the early stage of this research.
-They also thank Wei Hao Tey for discussions on the practical applicability of the results.